 14 offloaded from passenger bus, shot dead on Makran Coastal Highway

-According to Levies sources, around 15-20 unidentified armed assailants in camouflage uniform reportedly stopped five or six buses travelling between Karachi and Gwadar.
+According to Balochistan Inspector General of Police Mohsin Hassan Butt, around 15-20 unidentified armed assailants in camouflage reportedly stopped five or six buses travelling between Karachi and Gwadar.
+Balochistan Home Secretary Haider Ali told AFP that the assailants were wearing Frontier Corps uniforms.

-In the Buzi Top area, between 12:30am and 1am, the gunmen stopped a bus, checked the identity cards of passengers and offloaded about 16 of them, the sources said.
+In the Buzi Top area, between 12:30am and 1am, the gunmen stopped a bus, checked the identity cards of passengers and offloaded about 16 of them, the IGP said.
+According to a local official, Jehangir Dashti, said some three dozen people were travelling in the bus.

+IGP Butt explained that it was a "targeted killing".
+The victims were identified via their CNICs and shot at close range, he said.

 At least 14 were shot dead, while two passengers managed to escape the massacre and made it to the nearest Levies checkpost.
 They were shifted to Ormara Hospital for treatment.